Queensland Itch Remedies

 Combination of soothing and a repellent/barrier to midges:

 Some vets recommend drug treatment involving corticosteroids, this is my least favourite option.
-A vet explained to me that not all horses respond to drug treatment, some need multiple doses throughout the itch season and these drugs have nasty side effects and it can be expensive.
+A vet explained to me that not all horses respond to drug treatment, some need multiple doses throughout the itch season and these drugs can have nasty side effects and it can be expensive.
+Never attempt with any horse that is insulin resistant, IR.

 Internally the best approach is a more than adequate nutrient diet and minerals in the right proportions.
 This can make a difference by making sure our horses are provided with the correct level of nutrients which allows the immune system to produce counterbalancing responses.